Brookmill Park

-Brookmill Park, formerly known as Ravensbourne Park, is a small public park and nature reserve in the London Borough of Lewisham.
-It runs parallel to Brookmill Road, Deptford and the River Ravensbourne.
+Brookmill Park, formerly known as Ravensbourne Park, is a small public park and nature reserve located in Deptford and is in the London Borough of Lewisham.
+It runs parallel to Brookmill Road and the River Ravensbourne.
 It is located between Deptford Bridge and Elverson Road on the Docklands Light Railway (DLR).

 History of the park

 The park began life in 1880 as a small recreation ground near the Kent Waterworks' reservoir, which supplied water to homes in Deptford and Greenwich, drawing water from the Ravensbourne.
 In the 1920s, part of the by then disused reservoir was infilled and added to the area, creating Brookmill Park.

 Nearby housing in Brookmill Road was destroyed during World War II and cleared ground was used to enlarge the park, which re-opened in 1951 as Ravensbourne Park.
 In 1965, Lewisham and Deptford were amalgamated into one London borough and the park reverted to its earlier name of Brookmill.

 During DLR extension to Lewisham in the 1990s, the River Ravensbourne was rerouted.
 Most of the park to the east of the river was used for the DLR track and the Ravensbourne's new channel became the eastern boundary of the park.
 The park was re-landscaped by W.S.
 Atkins, also incorporating a site that had belonged to Thames Water as a formal garden with ponds, pergolas and flowerbeds.
 The park reopened in 1998.